Undergraduate Course

 Our published entry requirements are a guide and we welcome applications from those who have achieved one of the below qualifications with lower grades but meet our GCSE English (or equivalent) requirement.

-GCSE: English C/4.
-Acceptable alternatives to our GCSE English requirement are listed further down this page.
+• GCSEs: English Language C/4.
+Acceptable alternatives are listed further down this page

-We also consider a range of relevant vocational level 3 qualifications for entry and welcome applications from applicants who can demonstrate social activity, awareness, lived experience or relevant work experience.
+We also consider vocational level 3 qualifications and welcome applicants who can demonstrate social activity, awareness, lived experience or relevant work experience.
+If you are taking or have achieved any qualifications that are not listed here, and would like further information, email Undergraduate Admissions.

 All applicants must have, or be working towards, an acceptable level 2 English qualification such as GCSE grade C/4 or equivalent.

-• If you do not require a Student visa and are either a first language English speaker or have a lived in the UK for over three years, we can accept a number of OFQUAL regulated level 2 English qualifications, including Functional Skills level 2, Key Skills level 2 or literacy units taken as part of an Access to HE Diploma, in place of GCSE English C/4.
+• If you don't need a Student visa and are either a first language English speaker or have a lived in the UK for over three years, we can accept OFQUAL regulated level 2 English qualifications, including Functional Skills level 2, Key Skills level 2 or literacy units taken as part of an Access to HE Diploma.

 Additional requirements